StuartRayson/StuartRayson/README.md

 ## 💬 Interests
-- Probably playing to may games 🕹
+- Probably playing too many games 🕹
 - A bit of a food connoisseur 🍕
 - Watching anime 🤓
 - Rowing 🚣‍♂️